makism/makism/README.md

 ### Hi there 👋, it's me, Makis!

 ```
-I've recently fell in love with mechanical keyboards; just bought Anne Pro 2 and the Granite keyset, designed by matt3o.
+I've recently fell in love with mechanical keyboards.
+    ⇲ Just got an Anne Pro 2 and the Granite keyset, designed by matt3o.
 Also, according to my wife, I'm addicted to MOOCS — but I just enjoy leaning!
 ```